mdavid626/fides-sample-app/README.md

 Client side routing is done using `react-router`.
 Data loading is managed by `react-query`.
 Dates are parsed and formatted using `date-fns`.

+The app has 100% coverage of unit and integration test.

 ## Deployment
 The application is deployed using GitHub pages. `gh-pages` package handles the deployment by building the application and pushing the files to the `gh-pages` branch.
 The deployment can be triggered using `npm run deploy`.